 So, you got engaged, congrats!
-You must be pretty snowed under with wedding planning, excited relatives, and getting in shape for the big day, the last thing you probably want to think about is something happening to the engagement ring.
+You must be pretty snowed under with wedding planning, excited relatives, and drooling over honeymoon destinations, the last thing you probably want to think about is something happening to the engagement ring.
 Or you haven’t proposed yet but are planning to soon.
-Either way now’s the perfect time to start thinking about getting the right insurance for your ring, as it’s safest to sort it straight away.
+Either way now’s the perfect time to start thinking about getting the best ring insurance for you, as it’s safest to sort it straight away.

 Picking your ring

 First things first, if you haven’t picked out a ring yet and are unsure about what ring to buy, The Guardian wrote a great guide to saving money on your engagement ring where it talks you through different carats, cuts, and metals, as well as giving you some great examples of online retailers which won’t charge you as much.
 Vogue and Marie Claire also have pretty extensive guides on what to look for and what everything means.
 If you need any help with sizing, then this guide by Goldsmiths has the basics, along with some tips for secretly finding out what size to get before a surprise proposal.

 Once you’ve found your ring, the next question is how to keep it safe (or popping the question, up to you!), it’s worth noting that 11% of couples have lost an expensive ring in the past 5 years, and 12% have reported theirs damaged.
 Those stats only cover people with insurance, so that number’s probably far higher.
 It’s plain to see that when it comes to engagement ring insurance, awareness is pretty low.
 Insurance isn’t quite as romantic as getting engaged, and as a result people don’t know about it or decide to put it off for another day.
 In fact, research by Yours magazine suggests that only half of UK couples insure their rings.
 Luckily, Urban Jungle, is here to tell you all you need to watch out for and how to make sure you’re getting a good deal!